trenton-jhu/ns3-ecmp-drb/README.md

 Once the build finishes successfully, you are set to run the experiments.

 ## How to Run
-Once you are inside the docker container, navigate to the `ns3-ecn-sharp` directory provided by doing:
+Once you are inside the docker container, make sure you are in the `ns3-ecn-sharp` directory provided by doing:
 ```
 cd ~/ns3-ecn-sharp
 ```